rlaker/Gym-Sign-Up-Bot/README.md

 5. Book a court by opening a terminal with the correct Python interpreter and typing `python main.py username password`.
 This will run the default logic that we want, but to specify the date, court and time just pass these arguments in the terminal.
 6. Or make a `.bat` file by running `python scheduler.py username password`.
 If you double click this .bat file it should open firefox and attempt to book.
 7. Schedule this task with `Task Scheduler` to automate the booking process.
+8. I have commented out the `confirm()` function when testing, make sure you uncomment if you are serious about booking.